marshalc/emencia-django-newsletter/README.rst

  * Convert included links (in the html href) to tracked links.
 Optional via setting.
 Includes anchor tags.
  * Automatically include an unsubscribe link in each newsletter.
 Not optional!
  * Use a django template to format the message
+ * Internationalisation.
+I'll just admit this isn't something I know a lot about, nor have a use for presently.

  * Dropped
   * URL in content for inclusion